thomascarvalho/gatsby-plugin-mixpanel/README.md

 ];
 ```

-On the object pageViews you can declare url path and events that will be send on mixpanel.
+The pageViews param is null by default, if you want to autotrack some page you can declare an object url path and events that will be send on mixpanel.
+Or if you want to track every route changes set pageViews to 'all'.

 example:
 ```javascript